computer-networks/cmu-abr-proxy/README.md

 ## Starter Proxy Code

 The `starter_proxy` directory contains some code to help you get started with 15-441/641 Project 3.
-See the project handout for a detailed description of the proxy command line arguments.
+See the project handout for a detailed description of the proxy's command line arguments.

 ### File Description